 1. Kelvingrove Art Gallery and Museum

 This spot is one of the top places to visit in Glasgow, the top tourist attraction of Europe with world-class art galleries and museums.
-This art gallery is one of the interesting and entertaining museums with ancient history to modern art, including Egyptian Artefacts and many other impressive collections.
-It is situated on Argyle street, the West end of the city, on the banks of River Kelvin.
+This art gallery is one of the most interesting and entertaining museums, from ancient history to modern art, including Egyptian artefacts and many other impressive collections.
+It is situated on Argyle Street, the West end of the city, on the banks of River Kelvin.

-Kelvingrove was designed by Sir John W Simpson and E.J Milner Allen and opened in 1901, extended over an area of about 125ft featuring 22 themed art galleries displaying over 8000 objects.
-The famous architect Charles Rennie mackintosh work can be seen in the Kelvingrove art gallery and museum.
-Make sure to look upon the central hall, where you can find the pipe organ constructed by Lewes & co.
+Kelvingrove was designed by Sir John W Simpson and E.J Milner Allen and opened in 1901, extending over an area of about 125ft, featuring 22 themed art galleries displaying over 8000 objects.
+The famous architect Charles Rennie Mackintosh’s works in the Kelvingrove art gallery and museum.
+Make sure to look at the central hall, where you can find the pipe organ constructed by Lewes & Co.

-West court of the museum displays a variety of animals in which ‘Sir Roger’ the elephant, ‘Dippy’ the Dinosaur is famous artefacts which stand for more than 100 years.
+The West court of the museum displays a variety of animals in, which ‘Sir Roger’ the elephant, and ‘Dippy’ the Dinosaur, is famous artefacts which stand for more than 100 years.
 You would also find “Christ of St John of the Cross”, a famous art piece by Salvador Dali, in the museum.
 Make sure you click all the memories.
 It is also a dog-friendly Museum with a bowl and water available.

 Kelvingrove Art Gallery and Museum offers free entry; however, parking is charged.